-The routine practice at Clarksville Modification Center appears to have required assigning dosimeters to designated radiation workers who could receive an external radiation dose greater than 10% of the radiation protection guidelines in effect.
+The routine practice at Clarksville Modification Center appears to have required assigning dosimeters to personnel designated as radiation workers who could receive an external radiation dose greater than 10% of the Radiation Protection Guidelines in effect.
 Dosimeters were exchanged on a routine schedule.
-However, from 1960 to 1965 when Tracerlab provided film badges, individual worker names were not recorded with specific film badge numbers.
+However, during the 1960-1965 period when Tracerlab provided film badges, individual worker names were not recorded with specific film badge numbers.
 In addition, dose components appear to be missing for some workers based on such designations as blanks or "damaged film" in records.
-These missing components can be reconstructed from other recorded dosimeter data by using recommended methods described below in this site profile.
+These missing components can be reconstructed from other recorded dosimeter data by using recommended methods described below in this Site Profile.